tonai/Lightning-talks/Frontend/01_Responsive-and-adaptive-design.md

 => [Try it yourself !](http://tonai.github.io/Lightning-talks/Frontend/01_Responsive-and-adaptive-design/responsive-layout.html)

-This is one of the techniques when talking about `Responsive Web Design` (RWD).
+Ethan Marcotte says :
+> Fluid grids, flexible images, and media queries are the three technical ingredients for responsive web design, but it also requires a different way of thinking.

 ### Adaptive Web Design

 `Adaptive Web Design` (AWD) uses a predefined set of layout sizes based on device screen size along with CSS and JavaScript.

+With this definition it may be confused with the adaptive layout, but in fact AWD is a concept that encompass RWD.

 The AWD approach adapts to the detected device by using many of the components of **progressive enhancement**.

+Progressive enhancement is a strategy for web design that emphasizes accessibility, semantic HTML markup, and external stylesheet and scripting technologies.
+Progressive enhancement uses web technologies in a layered fashion that allows everyone to access the basic content and functionality of a web page, using any browser or Internet connection, while also providing an enhanced version of the page to those with more advanced browser software or greater bandwidth.

 A simple example is to redirect the user to different pages depending on the detected device.

-With this technique you can deliver a complete different HTML which allow network and rendering optimization for the device.
+With this technique you can deliver a complete different HTML which allow network and rendering optimization for the targeted device.

 => [Try it yourself !](http://tonai.github.io/Lightning-talks/Frontend/01_Responsive-and-adaptive-design/adaptive-design-desktop.html)